Pickle-Shoes/Homework-3/README.md

 # Algorithms and Optimizations Assignment 3 - Language Comparison
-Languages used: C++, Java, Python.
+Languages used: C++, Java, and Python.